jsorrell/CarpetSkyAdditions/README.md

 If you get stuck, a general progression walkthrough is available [here](docs/en_us/progression.md).

+## Translations

+The mod and the datapack are available for translation using [CrowdIn](https://crowdin.com/project/carpetskyadditions).
+If you are able to add translations, your help would be much appreciated.

 ## Acknowledgements

 - [@skyrising](https://github.com/skyrising/skyblock) for the initial mod idea